-Commonly, company dissolve their limited company and setup a new one with the same company because firstly, they want to keep the same company name and secondly they do not want to pay the expensive late filing penalty.
+Commonly, company dissolve their limited company and set up a new one with the same company because firstly, they want to keep the same company name and secondly they do not want to pay the expensive late filing penalty.

 Typically, their company incur late filing penalty because they did not file their dormant account thinking it is a dormant company and it has nothing to show anyway.

 Unfortunately, Companies Act said otherwise.
-You will get automatic late filing penalty unless you can show your circumstance is exceptional.
+You will get an automatic late filing penalty unless you can show your circumstance is exceptional.
 In that case, Companies House may waive the penalty.

 Universally, the maximum late filing penalty for late filing of company accounts is £1500 for a private limited company and £7500 for a public limited company.